JennyZC/Udacity/CarND-Behavioral-Cloning/writeup_report.md

 ![alt text][image2]

 By checking the images, I find that top part of the image captures trees, mountains and sky, and the bottom part of the image captures the hood of the car.
-These infomation will distract and slow down my model.
+These information will distract and slow down my model.
 So I cropped each image to focus only on the road part:

 ![alt text][image3]